 skills.
 Life took on new meaning with plastic brushes and a tiny set of pan

 paints, the request for paper with no lines was granted-further expanding

 potentiality.
 Her art story continues to unfold as she progresses toward more sophisticated tools and materials.

-The artist is from the Appalachian foothills of Alabama, after having lived in Houston, Texas for over twenty years she has moved back to her home state.
-Deborah's studio is located in historic downtown Fayette, Alabama.
+The artist is a native Alabamian, after having lived in Houston, Texas for over twenty years she has moved back to her home state.
+Deborah's studio is located in Fayette, Alabama.